wikimedia/mediawiki-services-parsoid/guides/apiuse/README.md

 ### GET

-Yield JSON object of the daemon name and version from package.json.
-If running from a git repository, it would add the sha of the HEAD commit (git rev-parse HEAD).
+Yields a JSON object of the daemon name and version from `package.json`.
+If running from a git repository, it would add the sha of the HEAD commit (`git rev-parse HEAD`).
 Example:

     $ curl http://localhost:8000/_version
     {"name":"mediawiki-parsoid","version":"0.0.1","sha":"63a778a1ffc1e9bd0dbb3a7571fe40bfb0a6d699"}